Article · Apr 24, 2026

 How to migrate a useState form to React Hook Form and Zod (the real walkthrough)

-This tutorial migrates one form to React Hook Form (RHF) plus Zod plus shadcn’s <Form> component.
-I will use a generic “edit profile” form as the running example.
-The pattern transfers to any form you have.
-The total time is about an hour per form once you have done one.
+This walkthrough migrates one form to React Hook Form (RHF) plus Zod plus shadcn’s <Form> component.
+I use a generic “edit profile” form as the running example.

 useState is fine for forms with three or fewer fields and trivial validation.
-A login form with email + password.
-A “subscribe to newsletter” form with one email field.
-The overhead of RHF + Zod is not worth it for those.
+A login form with email and password.
+A newsletter signup with one email field.
+The overhead of RHF and Zod is not worth it for those.

 The migration pays off when:

-- The form has nested objects or array fields (a list of children with name and age each).
+• The form has nested objects or array fields.

-- You want server-side errors (a 400 from the API) to display under the offending field, not as a global banner.
+• You want server-side errors to display under the offending field, not as a global banner.

 If any two of those apply, migrate.